Ai-trainee/Traffic-Sign-Recognition-PyQt5-YOLOv5-GUI/README.md

 ### **Note on Cryptography Package**

 If you encounter a **`RuntimeError: 'cryptography' package is required for sha256_password or caching_sha2_password auth methods`**, This is because the database authentication has gone wrong and the database needs to be properly created and the password entered.
+This error will also be reported if you do not have the mysql service started locally, so make sure your mysql service is started.

 ### 3. Run `main.py`.